praetoriandigital/cub-docs/fields.md

 ## Special fields

 * <a name="organization"></a>**organization**: Organization selector with autosuggestions.
-  If organization doesn't exist - will show additional fields for new organizaiton.
+  If organization doesn't exist, additional fields for a new organizaiton will show.
 Initial value will be users current organization if available.

   **IMPORTANT**: most likely you should use **position** field alongside **orgainzation** field.